 Remote working is the new normal.
 As much as it has changed how companies work and manage tasks, it has created concerns over the misuse of company time.

-So, if you need evidence that you can trust your remote employees to stay productive, then a remote employee monitoring software is for you!
+So, if you need evidence that you can trust your remote employees to stay productive, then here is the list of top 10 employee monitoring software.

-A remote employee monitoring software is a platform for managers to keep track of work hours, breaks, online activities and progress on tasks.
+Remote employee monitoring software is a platform for managers to keep track of work hours, breaks, online activities, and progress on tasks.

 What is remote employee monitoring?

-According to Buffer’s 2020 State of Remote Work report, 80% of remote employees work from homes, which means increased distractions that risk going unchecked.
-This, naturally affects motivation no matter how self-disciplined you are.
-The objective of monitoring remote employees, is to prevent mismanagement of work time, while helping workers balance accountability and breaks.
-When employees are informed of how they are being tracked, they are more likely to remain self-aware of priorities, and would not need constant reminding.
+According to Buffer’s 2020 State of Remote Work report, 80% of remote employees work from home, which means increased distractions that risk going unchecked.
+This naturally affects motivation no matter how self-disciplined you are.
+The objective of monitoring remote employees is to prevent mismanagement of work time while helping workers balance accountability and breaks.
+When employees are informed of how they are being tracked, they are more likely to remain self-aware of priorities and would not need constant reminding.
 More importantly, work is easier to track and reconcile against what is fed back to you verbally.
-With the right remote work monitoring software, you can detect idle-time, and enhance billable work based on productivity hours.
+With the right remote work monitoring software, you can detect idle time and enhance billable work based on productivity hours.

 1. How do you keep employees accountable when working from home?

-Monitoring work-from-home teams starts by picking a remote-centric employee monitoring software.
-That being said,the words ‘employee monitoring’ have negative connotations around it, which is why most companies toy with the idea of using a remote work monitoring system.
+Monitoring work-from-home teams start by picking remote-centric employee monitoring software.
+That being said, the words ‘employee monitoring’ have negative connotations around them, which is why most companies toy with the idea of using a remote work monitoring system.